robsyme/CBW_HTseq_module5/solutions/_igv5.md

-There few read that show evidence of a deletion in the short read but nothing in the molleculo reads.
-Probably this call is a False Positif
+There are a few reads that show evidence of a deletion in the short read, but no evidence to support that deletion from the molleculo reads.
+This call is likely a false positive.